 The name of Klaus Gesing‘s solo program is it’s key feature.

 Although the compositions and improvisations he presents use a custom made electronic setup, the main characteristic of live music remains unaltered:

 One can hear and follow the journey of a single, fragile melody turning into a complex wall of sound.
 Live.

-Grooves that emerge and transform into spherical soundscapes; medieval- or folk melodies, baroque- and original compositions: they all appear, to stay for a while before they imperceptibly change into something else.
+Grooves that emerge and transform into spherical soundscapes; medieval- or folk melodies, baroque- and original compositions: they all start from a single voice and become an intriguing polyphony.

 […] a range of expression not heard since John Surman[…]

 Klaus Gesing: Realtime (2015)

 By TYRAN GRILLO, Published: June 14, 2015 |